jlaumon/blog/content/post/string-hash.md

 }
 ```

-If you also declare the StringHash constructors constexpr, all the string hashes of literals will be calculated at compile time.
+If you also declare the StringHash constructors constexpr, all the hashes of string literals will be calculated at **compile time**.
 Yay!

 Of course this is incompatible with the collision detection / debugging part, but with a few macros and #ifdefs, it's pretty easy to have the debug features in development builds and the constexpr for release builds.